Zuiderzee: Almere

-The Marsdiep was once a river (fluvium Maresdeop) which may have been a distributary of the Vlie.
+The Marsdiep between Den Helder and Texel was once a river (fluvium Maresdeop) which may have been a distributary of the Vlie.
 During the early Middle Ages this began to change as rising sea levels and storms started to eat away at the coastal areas which consisted mainly of peatlands.
-In this period the inlet was referred to as the Almere, indicating it was still more of a lake, but the mouth and size of the inlet were much widened in the 12th century and especially after a disastrous flood in 1282 broke through the barrier dunes near Texel.
-The disaster marked the rise of Amsterdam on the southwestern end of the bay, since the seagoing traffic of the Baltic trade could now visit.
+In this period the inlet was referred to as the Almere, indicating it was still more of a lake, but the mouth and size of the inlet were much widened in the 12th century and especially after a disastrous All Saints' Flood (1170) and subsequent floods broke through the barrier dunes near Texel and The land between Stavoren, Texel, and Medemblik was washed away around 1170.
+The disaster marked the rise of Amsterdam on the southwestern end of the bay, since traders from the Hanseatic cities could now reach the area.

-The even more massive St. Lucia's flood occurred 14 December 1287, when the seawalls broke during a storm, killing approximately 50,000 to 80,000 people in the fifth largest flood in recorded history.
-The name "Zuiderzee" came into general usage around this period.
+Zuiderzee

+The formation of the Zuiderzee was a gradual process, influenced by several storm surges in 1163/64, 1170, 1173, and especially the Saint Nicholas' Flood (nl) of 1196, which completed much of what the earlier floods had set in motion.
+Human activities – particularly agriculture and peat extraction – are regarded as the primary drivers of the change, as they cause land subsidence through peat oxidation and erosion.
+In the 13th century, additional storm surges (1214, 1219, 1220, 1221, 1246, 1248) further shaped the region, which developed into an extensive tidal-flat area with Texel, Wieringen, Huisduinen, and Callantsoog as islands.
+Around 1400, the Zuiderzee had reached its full extent, although it was still only two to three meters deep.
+In the south and east, the devastation was halted by the high sandy shores of the Gooi, the Veluwe, Voorst, and Gaasterland.

 The size of this inland sea remained largely stable from the 15th century onwards due to improvements in dikes, but when storms pushed North Sea water into the inlet, the Zuiderzee became a volatile cauldron of water, frequently resulting in flooding and the loss of ships.
 For example, on 18 November 1421, a seawall at the Zuiderzee dike broke, which flooded 72 villages and killed about 10,000 people.
 This was the Second St. Elizabeth's flood.

+The process of creating polders had developed to a point by 1667 that the damming of the Zuiderzee was proposed, although a feasible method did not appear until the 20th century.

 The Netherlands was part of the First French Empire between 1810 and 1813.
 A département was formed in 1811 and named as Zuyderzée after the Zuiderzee, whose territory roughly corresponded to the present provinces of North Holland and Utrecht.

 In 1928, the 6-meter and 8-meter sailing events for the Amsterdam Summer Olympics were held on the Zuiderzee.